MaximLippeveld/augmentation/README.md

 # GPU accelerated data augmentation

-This code is an extension on the ["imgaug"](https://github.com/aleju/imgaug) package that provides flexible use of data augmentation.
+This code is an extension on the [imgaug](https://github.com/aleju/imgaug) package that provides flexible use of data augmentation.
 In particular, we provide standard augmentation strategies on the GPU, as some of these can be intensive on the CPU.
-Our GPU translation is based on PyTorch.
+Our GPU translation is based on [PyTorch](https://pytorch.org/).
+The current version is designed for 2D augmentation, however 3D augmentation is coming soon!

 ## Installation
 Install the dependencies and you are ready to go!